AdrienFabre/CV/README.md

 Curious about myself, others and the world - Native French - Conversational Russian

-A curious, self-driven and perseverant  **Full Stack Junior Developer** who grew from studying vocatinal electronics up to a Master in business engineering in various countries and languages.
-Derived from my passion and involvement in tech, entrepreneurship, social innovation, and education, I built strong analytical, collaborative and adaptive abilities.
-Now, looking for a role where I can consolidate and extend my programming knowledge, while also gaining exposure to product management and business strategy.
+A curious, self-driven and perseverant **Junior Developer** who grew from studying vocational electronics up to a Master in business engineering, fascinated by technologies and languages.
+Derived from my passion and involvement in entrepreneurship, social innovation, and education, I built strong analytical, collaborative and adaptive abilities.
+Now, studying software development at Makers Academy, I am looking for a role where I can consolidate and extend my programming knowledge, while also gaining exposure to product management and drive social progress.

 **Tech Skills** : Ruby